 Instead of focusing on network security, this approach focuses more on application security.
 End-to-end network components that directly participate in application access are in focus.
 This also means discarding highly secure MPLS lines in favor of encrypted tunnels.

 ZTNA is both more secure and better adapted to today’s cybersecurity challenges.
-With users working from anywhere, ZTNA helps businesses to manage the online risks they’re facing.
-It’s a cloud-based approach accepting connections from managed and unmanaged devices, with much greater flexibility than traditional network setups.
+With users working from anywhere, Zero Trust helps businesses manage the online risks they’re facing.
+It’s a cloud-based approach accepting secure connections from managed and unmanaged devices, with much greater flexibility than traditional network setups.

 Benefits of ZTNA

 ZTNA allows network expansion while keeping the potential risks in check.
 It’s also especially appealing to businesses that have transitioned to multi-cloud environments.
-As resources are scattered across multiple locations, ZTNA gives much better access to them.
+As resources are scattered across multiple locations, Zero Trust gives much better access to them.
 In comparison, perimeter-based solutions like VPNs are slowly phased out.

 What is Zero Trust Network Access (ZTNA)